 The minimum required number of parking spaces for uses permitted in a PMUD Planned Unit Development shall be as follows:

+Building Type

-Building Type One Parking Space for Each
+One Parking Space for Each

 Academic and administrative buildings for educational institutions, other than places of public assembly

 Auditoriums, theatres, convention centers and all other places of assembly providing seats for audiences, including places of worship

-Clubs -
+Clubs

 Coin Laundries

 Commercial garages and gasoline stations

 Dwellings

 Elementary and Junior High Schools

 Hospitals, convalescent and nursing homes

 Hotels, motels

 Hotels with restaurant

 Hotels with restaurants and convention center

 Industrial buildings

 1.5 persons of rated occupancy

 4 seats

 200 sq. ft. of gross floor area

 1 washing machine

-1/2 gasoline pump and each

-400 sq. ft. of ground area

-devoted to repair facilities

-(this to be in addition to any

-space that_may be allocated
+1/2 gasoline pump and each 400 sq. ft. of ground area devoted to repair facilities (this to be in addition to any space that-may be allocated for normal storage of motor vehicles)-

-for_normal_storage_of_motor

-vehicles)

-1/2_dwelling_units
+1/2 dwelling units -

 1/3 classroom

 1/3 bed and each employee

 1 guest unit

 As required for either, whichever is greater

 As required for whichever is the greatest

 2 employees

 - 18 -

 Professional offices, general office and research buildings

 Restaurants

+Retail stores, supermarkets and shopping centers

+Schools with auditoriums

+400 sq. ft. of gross floor area

 4 seats

-A-19

-Retail stores, supermarkets and shopping centers

 180 sq. ft. of gross floor area

-400 sq. ft. of gross floor area

-Schools with auditoriums

 As required for either, whichever is greater

 Senior High Schools and similar institutions

 1/5 classroom

 Other building types which do not fit into one of the above categories shall be referred to the Planning Board for determination of the appropriate parking space requirements.

-The required number of parking spaces may, in the discretion of the Planning Board, be reduced where the Planning Board finds that application of the above standards is not required in the interest of the residents, owners, tenants and occupants of the Planned Unit Development and their employees, and that modification of the above standard is consistent with the interests of the entire Township
+The required number of parking spaces may, in the discretion of the Planning Board, be reduced where the Planning Board finds that application of the above standards is not required in the interest of the residents, owners, tenants and occupants of the Planned Unit Development and their employees, and that modification of the above standard is consistent with the interests of the entire Township.

-For the purpose of this Subsection -8, the size of a parking space shall be not less than 9 feet in width by 20 feet in length.
+For the purpose of this Subsection 8, the size of a parking space shall be not less than 9 feet in width by 20 feet in length.

 9. Special Provisions.